 With this strategy you don’t have to be so concerned with time.
 Instead you need to become pre-occupied with price rises (and falls) and monitor expert forecasts regularly to try and judge when your an appropriate time to exit the market might be.

 Yield based exit strategy.
 With this exit strategy you decide the minimum level of yield you’re happy with.
-You sell if and when your yield falls below this level (in other words, often a kind of ‘stop loss’.)
+You sell if and when your yield falls below this level (in other words, also a kind of stop loss.)

 This kind of approach involves no time-based element.
 The time frame you’re working in could be 20 years …. or it could be two years.
 To use this technique effectively it’s important to monitor your yield performance regularly.